-In today’s day and age, having reliable tools that help IAM Architects, Engineers, and Administrators secure all types of identities, and their respective access rights is critical.
+In today’s day and age, having reliable tools that help Identity and Access Management (IAM) Architects, Engineers, and Administrators secure all types of identities, and their respective access rights is critical.
 With more tools than ever available at everyone’s fingertips, having solutions that simplify problems and do not require loads of bespoke configuration, helps make life easy for those who are responsible for administering IAM programs, and for those who have to interact with the tools in their day-to-day lives.

 A critical tool that can dramatically help reduce the attack surface, enable business operations, and meet compliance, is Identity Governance and Administration (IGA).
 IGA solutions, when deployed and scaled properly, can help organizations enable their business users, facilitate digital transformations by maintaining order in cloud and SaaS systems, and improve security by continually governing who has access to what, and why.
 However, there are many common pitfalls of IGA, that without the proper technology, and guidance, can lead to more problems than solutions.

 The Need for IGA

 Nick B., a solution architect IAM at Enexis Groep, an energy/utilities company with more than 1,000 employees, found himself requiring an IGA solution as his environment grew more complex.
 The company had gone from having SAP and two cloud tools to more than 50 cloud tools, speaking to the explosion of growth in the number of business applications needed to enable business users.
 As he put it in his review of Omada Identity on PeerSpot, “The whole playing field has changed dramatically.”
 Before Omada, their IGA tool was, as Nick described it, “an old-fashioned, highly customized tool.”
 His team had trouble achieving their objective of enabling self-service business users to manage identity on a self-service basis, which is only exacerbated as new tools get introduced en masse.